Cosmic-CoNN: A Cosmic Ray Detection Deep-Learning Framework, Dataset, and Toolkit

 \acknowledgments

-We thank Yuxiang Wang, Keming Zhang, Jiaxiang Jiang, Chris Hellmuth, Jennifer Jacobs, and Tobias H\"{o}llerer for their discussion and feedback on this work.
+We thank Yuxiang Wang, Jiaxiang Jiang, Chris Hellmuth, Keming Zhang, Jennifer Jacobs, and Tobias H\"{o}llerer for their discussion and feedback on this work.
 We thank Simon Conseil and the \texttt{DRAGONS} software \citep{2019ASPC..523..321L} support team for their help in producing the \textit{Gemini GMOS} evaluation dataset.

 This work makes use of observations from the \textit{Las Cumbres Observatory} global telescope network \citep{Brown_2013}.
 This works is also based on observations obtained at the international Gemini Observatory, a program of NSF's NOIRLab, which is managed by the Association of Universities for Research in Astronomy (AURA) under a cooperative agreement with the National Science Foundation on behalf of the Gemini Observatory partnership: the National Science Foundation (United States), National Research Council (Canada), Agencia Nacional de Investigaci\'{o}n y Desarrollo (Chile), Ministerio de Ciencia, Tecnolog\'{i}a e Innovaci\'{o}n (Argentina), Minist\'{e}rio da Ci\^{e}ncia, Tecnologia, Inova\c{c}\~{o}es e Comunica\c{c}\~{o}es (Brazil), and Korea Astronomy and Space Science Institute (Republic of Korea).